The Corporate Transparency Act

 All corporations and LLCs must report beneficial ownership

-A FinCen Update service for business managers, family offices and Ultra High Net Worth individuals.
+A FinCen Update service for business managers, family offices and Ultra-high-net-worth individuals.

 In 2021, Congress passed the Corporate Transparency Act (“CTA”) based on its “sense” that a “clear, federal, standard for incorporation practices” is required to prevent “malign actors” from concealing their ownership of business entities to engage in money laundering, because “most or all States do not require information about beneficial owners of the” business entities formed under state law.
 As a result, the CTA requires private corporations, limited liability companies, and other business entities formed under state or tribal law to report to the Financial Crimes Enforcement Network (“FinCEN”) of the U.S. Department of the Treasury certain information about each beneficial owner of the entity.
 To learn more about the law, please click here.